Adityam582/Adityam582.github.io/_pages/about.md

 I am can communicate in _Python, SQL, HTML, CSS, Markdown, TeX_, and _Hindi, English, German_.

-I single-task, do deep & hybrid work, use Firefox browser, think long-term and future-focused.
+I single-task, do deep work (hybrid mode), use Firefox browser, think long-term and future-focused.

 In my free time, I wander a lot, mostly inside the world of books, or on a walk in nature.